WarLikeLaux/space-telegram/README.md

 python fetch_nasa_epic_images.py [count]
 ```

-**3. Downloading SPACEX Images from a Specific Launch or the Latest:**
+**3. Downloading SpaceX Images from a Specific Launch or the Latest:**
 ```
 python fetch_spacex_images.py [launch_id]
 ```

-**4. Publishing a Specific or Random Photo from the Images Directory to a Telegram Channel at a Specific Frequency:**
+**4. Publishing a Specific or Random Photo from the Images Directory to a Telegram Channel:**
 ```
 python publish_photo_to_tg.py
 ```

-**5. Continuously Publishing All Photos from the Images Directory to a Telegram Channel:**
+**5. Continuously Publishing All Photos from the Images Directory to a Telegram Channel at a Specific Frequency:**
 ```
 python publish_photo_in_loop_to_tg.py
 ```